SuperLowLevel/SuperLowLevel.github.io/_posts/paper/2019-06-22-Modulating-Image-Restoration-With-Continual-Levels-via-Adaptive-Feature-Modification-Layers.md

 layout: post  #  Do not change this
 date:   2019-06-22 11:59:59 +0800  # paper pub data, only change year and month according to this format
 author: Jingwen He, Chao Dong, Yu Qiao  # authors information
-venue:  Computer Vision and Pattern Recognition (CVPR), 2019  # Where it be, ICCV and CVPR remove IEEE Conference on,
+venue:  Computer Vision and Pattern Recognition, oral (CVPR oral), 2019  # Where it be, ICCV and CVPR remove IEEE Conference on,
 year:   2019  # paper year, number
 month:  June  # paper month, full name
 projectPage: None  # If has project page, link here, otherwise None